thorehusfeldt/wcfd-style-guide/style-guide.md

 ## Output Sections

+We follow NWERC style, except for preferring “write” to “output”;
+the former parses more clearly as a verb.

-- The basic phrasing is `Output the number of {ABC} such that {XYZ}.`
+- The basic phrasing is `Write the number of {ABC} such that {XYZ}.`
 - Don't use funny output phrases, just plain `yes`/`no`/`possible`/`impossible`/`infinity` (and all lowercase), whichever is appropriate.
 The statement should both quote and texttt the text:
   ```
   ``\texttt{impossible}''
   ```
-- Output is usually not space sensitive – don't write `Output two lines ...` or `Output two space-separated ...`, just write `Output two ...`
+- Output is usually not space sensitive – don't write `Write two lines ...` or `Write two space-separated ...`, just write `Write two ...`
-- Even when the output goes on multiple lines, just writing `Output the number of integers, followed by these integers.` is usually sufficient.
+- Even when the output goes on multiple lines, just writing `Write the number of integers, followed by these integers.` is usually sufficient.
-- If the problem is to find something or output impossible: ` If it is possible to {ABC}, output {XYZ}.
-Otherwise, output ``\texttt{impossible}''. `
+- If the problem is to find something or output impossible: ` If it is possible to {ABC}, write {XYZ}.
+Otherwise, write ``\texttt{impossible}''. `
 - Real-valued tolerance: `Your answer should have an absolute or relative error of at most $10^{-6}$.` (with $10^{-6}$ replaced by whatever tolerance the problem uses).
   This sentence should form its own paragraph.
-- Accepting any valid solution: `If there are multiple valid/optimal solutions, you may output any one of them.` This sentence should form its own paragraph.
+- Accepting any valid solution: `If there are multiple valid/optimal solutions, you may output any one of them.` (Note the use of “output” as a verb here.)
+  This sentence should form its own paragraph.
 - Imposing technical restrictions on the output not part of the underlying problem, for the purposes of making judging feasible: